SomeWeekendReading/someweekendreading.github.io/_posts/2023-07-19-gop-demonic-rushmore.md

 - Deep fear imagery ("the enemy" is Hebrew Bible code for the devil, as well as invocation of concepts like "demon" and "witch").
-- Of course nothing would be complete without the usual conservative bugaboos: Freemasons and communists must be behind it all, somehow.
+- Of course nothing would be complete without the usual conservative bugaboos: Freemasons and communists must be behind it all&hellip; _somehow._

 Reportedly, Donnell is apparently a member of the Sisseton Wahpeton Oyate tribe, which makes his Christian fundamentalism and superstition an interesting twist.